luizgssferreira/churn_twitch/README.md

 ## 💼 Bussiness Problem

 Twitch is the most relevant plataform for livestreams in the world, everyday, millions are connect and interacting with live content for diverse public, such as games, music, arts but also programming and data science live.
-Twtich has enmbended a points system to recompense from diferent interactions with the chat bot, and this points can be futher redeemed in prizes associated with the plataform, such as highlighted mesages, emotes, but also it gives the possibilide of the content creator to have it own points system, where users can change this points to products that are disponivel by the twitch content creator, this created an market with milions of transactions per day, wich can be capitilized by the content creator.
-In this sense, losing active members is a loss in potential capital growth for the creator, so, knowing with users are more probable or unprobled to exit the active base, and how this active base is segmented can give meaninful insights for decesion making focusing the retention of those groups.
+Twtich has enmbended a points system to recompense from diferent interactions with the chat bot, and this points can be futher redeemed in prizes associated with the plataform, such as highlighted mesages, emotes, but also it gives the possibilide of the content creator to have it own prize system, where users can change this points to products that are avalible by the twitch content creator, this created an market with milions of transactions per day, wich can be capitilized by the content creator.
+In this sense, losing active members in the community is a loss in potential capital growth for the creator, so, knowing with users are more probable or unprobled to exit the active base, and how this active base can be  segmented can give meaninful insights for decesion making focusing the retention of those groups.

 ## Dataset